-The “Back to the Future” films predicted the September 11 attacks as well as the assassination of John F. Kennedy, Jr., at least according to fans.
+According to some fans, “Back to the Future” films predicted the terrorist attacks of September 11, 2001, as well as the assassination of John F. Kennedy.

 These are just two of the craziest theories about the 1980s sci-fi trilogy that are floating around the internet.
 Many also suggest that George McFly actually knew that Calvin Klein was his future son, and that it is Doc and Marty’s fault that we don’t have hoverboards today.
 There are more, but some of them are even too crazy to understand.

 Ahead of the official “Back to the Future II” day on Oct.
 21, which was also the day which Michael J. Fox‘s time-traveling teenager Marty McFly visited in the film, TheWrap takes a look at the five most out-of-this world conspiracy theories.

 1. “Back to the Future” foresaw the 9/11 attacks

 One fan theory claims that the film actually predicted the September 11 attacks in multiple scenes.
 In the first movie, the clock reads 9:55 p.m. at one point, a clear indication for some fans that the film predicted 9/11 because the clock’s hands point to 9 and 11.

 In a second scene, in which Marty McFly is ambushed in the Twin Pines mall parking lot, the fan points out that the shooting takes place in a location that contains the word “Twin” in its name.
 Naturally, he connects that to the fact that Al-Qaida chose the Twin Towers for their terrorist attack.

 And he notes that turning the clock of the Twin Pines mall sign around, 1:16 a.m. becomes “911.”

 2. The film echoes the assassination of John F. Kennedy